Su5eD/Somnia-Awoken/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Before reporting a bug, please make sure you're using the newest version of Somnia -->

+**What version of Somnia Awoken are you using?**
+The version of Somnia Awoken you're playing.

 **Describe the bug**
 A clear and concise description of what the bug is.